The Wise Advocate at JMRG

-We are thrilled to be partnering with our friends at Wise Advocate Enterprises to introduce this cutting edge, strategic leadership model into our programs.
+We are thrilled to partner with our friends at Wise Advocate Enterprises, LLC to introduce a new, cutting edge, strategic leadership model into our programs.

 The Wise Advocate Story, in a nutshell:

 - Transactional – enabling you to make deals, solve immediate problems and please people.

 - Strategic – enabling you to challenge existing ways of thinking and accomplish things that others consider impossible, galvanizing people around the organization to do the same.

 Each type is linked to a different pattern of mental activity, and an associated brain circuit.
 Both are habit-forming.
 By focusing your attention, you can affect what happens in the mind and brain during these critical moments of choice, and over time this determines what kind of leader you can be.

 - If you want to be a powerful strategic leader, no matter where you may sit in the hierarchy, cultivate the High Ground of the mind and brain.

 A great leader balances the Low Ground and High Ground, moving by choice between expedience (solving problems) and strategy (making a better world).